Sporting CP: Other players under contract

+Sporting CP B

+Sporting CP B is the reserve football team of Sporting CP and it currently plays in the Liga Portugal 2.

+Sporting CP Youth Academy

+Sporting CP Youth Academy is the youth development division of the club and hosts U23, U19, U17 and U15 youth teams.

 Player accolades

 Portuguese Top Goalscorer

 The Portuguese League top scorer was awarded the Silver Shoe from 1934 to 1935 until 1951–52.
 Since the 1952–53 season, the sports newspaper A Bola awards the Silver Ball prize.